implico/frontend-starter/README.md

 * main, defined as exact ranges: `mobile-ex`, `tablet-ex`, `desktop-ex` (when you want to target only the specified range)
 * auxiliary (small and large variations), defined as exact ranges: `mobile-sm`, `mobile-lg`, `tablet-sm`, `tablet-lg`, `desktop-sm`, `desktop-lg`

-Build your stylesheet like so:
+Build your stylesheet like this:

 ```sass
 .col {